If you are unsatisfied with pre workout supplements, then it’s possible you are considering trying to make your own pre workout. I understand.

 It contains creatine for improved strength, beta-alanine for endurance, caffeine to reduce tiredness, and carbs for fuel.

-The dosage for each ingredient are:
+The dosage for each ingredient in this pre-workouts recipe are:

 Recipe 4.
 More Energy and Power